 Fit candy thermometer to side of cast-iron Dutch oven or other heavy-bottomed pot.

 Gently heat shortening over medium-high heat to 375 degrees.
 TIP- you can reserve some of the shorting to use to cool the heated shorting if it gets too hot.
-The fastest way to bring the temperature on heated oil or shorting is to add additional unheated oil/shortening.
+The fastest way to bring down the temperature on heated oil or shorting is to add additional unheated oil/shortening.

 Carefully drop dough rings into hot melted shortening 3-5 at a time, depending on pot and dough ring size (if you don't want to use this much shorting, you can use a much smaller pot and fry one at a time).